ncoghlan/misc/notes/python3/questions_and_answers.rst

 ecosystem caught up to the Python 2 ecosystem in terms of real world usability.
 Thus, the extended maintenance period on 2.7 to ensure it continues to build and run on new platforms.
-While python-dev maintenance of 2.7 is slated to revert to security-fix only mode in just over 2 years time (July 2015), even after python-dev upstream maintenance ends, Python 2.6 will still be supported by enterprise Linux vendors until at least 2020, while Python 2.7 will be supported until at least 2023.
-On Windows and Mac OS X, commercial Python redistributors are also likely to fill the gap once upstream maintenance ends.
+While python-dev maintenance of 2.7 is slated to revert to security-fix only mode in July 2015, even after python-dev upstream maintenance ends, Python 2.6 will still be supported by enterprise Linux vendors until at least 2020, while Python 2.7 will be supported until at least 2023.
+On Windows and Mac OS X, commercial Python redistributors are also likely to fill the support gap once upstream maintenance ends.

 We have also implemented various mechanisms which are designed to ease the transition from Python 2 to Python 3.
 The ``-3`` command line switch in